wischi-chr/AoC2022.rs/README.md

 # AoC2022.rs

-Advent of Code 2022 in Rust
+Practice rust by solving the [Advent of Code 2022](https://adventofcode.com/2022) puzzles with it.